GLObus303/guides-and-settings/snippets.md

 [**<- Back to main**](README.md)

-You can find them in **Preferences > User Snippets**, they are separated into files per each language so they must be opened one by one yet the similar languages are identical.
+You can find them in **Preferences > User Snippets**, they are separated into files per each language so they must be opened one by one.
+Recently, I have started using global settings which is just much more convenient.

+- Some of these settings might be project-related and I do recommend you trying to think of ways to automate your day-to-day proccesses.

 ## global.code-snippets